Counties: Baca, Bent, Crowley, Huerfano, Kiowa, Las Animas, Otero, Prowers, Pueblo

 Cities: La Junta, Lamar, Pueblo, Trinidad, Walsenburg

 The Southeast Council supports quality afterschool programs to provide literacy, numeracy, and enrichment based opportunities to at-risk youth.
 The Council recently funded an afterschool program through Project HOPE in Prowers County, and the Rocky Ford afterschool program in Otero County.

 The HOPE Center provides healthy active living classes, opportunities for students to restore donated bikes, and a safe and fun place for an average of 150 youth per day, with almost 50 of those students electing to stay until 8:00p.m.
 In an effort to expand beyond an afterschool tutoring program to a center serving the entire community, the HOPE Center provides adult ESL classes, hosts a youth leadership program, offers a diabetes class facilitated by High Plains Community Health Center for Spanish speaking families, and teaches a Fit Family Challenge class.

 William J. Hybl is Chairman and Chief Executive Officer of El Pomar Foundation.
 Hybl has also been engaged in a variety of public service activities.
-He is Civilian Aide to the Secretary of the Army (Senior).
-In 2008, Hybl was confirmed by the United States Senate as Chairman of the U.S. Commission on Public Diplomacy, a position he was appointed to by President George W. Bush.
-He was reappointed by President Barack Obama on June 1, 2011 and currently serves as Vice Chairman.
+He is a civilian aide to the secretary of the Army (Senior).
+In 2008, Hybl was confirmed by the United States Senate as chairman of the U.S. Commission on Public Diplomacy, a position he was appointed to by President George W. Bush.
+He was reappointed by President Barack Obama June 1, 2011, and currently serves as vice chairman.